josephquested/redux-breakout/README.md

   }
 })
 ```
 Now over in our App.js render, we're going to add a little code to get our family members displaying on the page.
-Remember to also require in the FamilyMember.js file, we're gonna need that.
+This will involve passing in their name and id as *props*, we'll need those later.
+Remember to also require in the FamilyMember.js file, we're also gonna need that.

 ```
 // App.js